 The risks to your family are high when the state questions your parental rights.
-The state has the ability to order extended monitoring of your home, supervised visitation with your children, mandatory counseling, the removal of the children from the home, and even criminal charges.
+The state has the ability to order extended monitoring of your home, supervised visitation with your children, mandatory counseling, the removal of the children from the home, termination of parental rights, and even criminal charges.

-Typically, Parental Rights cases begin when the Michigan Department of Health & Human Services (MDHHS) or state Child Protective Services (CPS) officials enter your home for a variety of reasons, including allegations of:
+Typically, Parental Rights cases begin when the Michigan Department of Health & Human Services (MDHHS) Child Protective Services (CPS) officials enter your home for a variety of reasons, including allegations of:

 Any issue affecting children

 It is important to act quickly if you are facing an allegation from the state, police or court system.
 See our section on CPS investigations for more information.
 And if you find yourself potentially losing your Parental Rights, contact an attorney at Triton Legal PLC in Bay City, Michigan immediately.

 Child Protective Services (CPS) investigations in Bay City, Michigan can have an horrendous effect on a family; particularly children.
 They often result in caseworker, police, and court involvement, involve the suspension or elimination of parental rights, and can permanently tarnish not only your reputation, but destroy your family as well.
 Knowing what your rights and responsibilities are is important to being able to deal with a CPS investigation.